bratanon/ha-webehome/README.md

 # Setup

-Copy the files in this repo to your home assistant config folder.
-You might already have a directory named "custom_component" in there, otherwise create it.
+Copy the *custom_components* directory in this repo to the root of your home assistant *config* folder.
+You might already have a directory named "custom_component" in there if so, merge the directories.

 ## Configuration in Home Assistant